2011 IZOD IndyCar World Championship: Lap 11 crash – Death of Dan Wheldon

 The accident began on the front straightaway as the field headed into turn one.
-Wade Cunningham, Wheldon's teammate in No. 17, clipped James Hinchcliffe, driving No. 06, and then made contact with J. R. Hildebrand in No. 4.
-Then Cunningham swerved and Hildebrand drove over the rear of his car, causing his to go airborne.
+Wade Cunningham, Wheldon's teammate in No. 17, who was running in 12th place at the time, tried to make a pass on the outside of a three-wide situation with James Hinchcliffe, driving No. 06, who had Hélio Castroneves in the No. 3 car on his inside.
+As the drivers approached the turn, Cunningham's left front tire touched with Hinchcliffe's right rear tire.
+Cunningham swerved to the inside of the track as a result, and J. R. Hildebrand in No. 4 drove over the rear of his car, causing him to go airborne.
 Cunningham collected Jay Howard in No. 15 on the inside and then Townsend Bell in No. 22 on the outside before colliding with the retaining wall.

 Attempting to avoid the crash ahead, Vítor Meira lost control of his No. 14 and spun inward, collecting both Charlie Kimball's No. 83 and E. J. Viso's No. 59.
 Tomas Scheckter, in No. 57, was also attempting to avoid the crash by rapidly slowing down on the outside.
-Following that, Paul Tracy ran into the back of his car with his No. 8 and Pippa Mann, rapidly approaching in No. 30, went over the top of him after jerking to the outside to avoid crashing into Alex Lloyd in No. 19.
+Following that, Paul Tracy ran into the back of his car with his No. 8 and Pippa Mann, rapidly approaching in No. 30 and jerking to the outside to avoid crashing into Alex Lloyd in No. 19, went over the top of Tracy, which caused her car to make a high-speed barrel roll towards the SAFER barrier.

 As cars continued to drive through the accident scene, the No. 77 car driven by Wheldon and the No. 12 driven by Power left the racing surface.
 Wheldon was racing at 220 mph when he came upon the scene, frantically trying to avoid the collision.
-Although he was able to considerably slow it down, Wheldon's car went airborne about 325 ft after running into the back of Kimball's and went barrel-rolling into the catch fence cockpit-first, causing his head to hit one of the poles.
-The No. 77 landed back on the racing surface having been sliced apart by the fence and slid to a stop next to the SAFER barrier.
+Although he was able to considerably slow it down, Wheldon's car went airborne about 325 ft after running into the back of Kimball's and went barrel-rolling into the catch fence cockpit-first, causing the lower right-hand side of his head to hit one of the poles.
+The No. 77 landed back on the racing surface having been sliced apart by the fence.
 Meanwhile, Power went airborne when he ran over the back of Lloyd's car and struck the SAFER barrier.
 The car landed sideways on the track and rolled over, which caused the front wheel assembly to break; one of the front tires flew over Power's head and barely missed hitting him.
+Wheldon's car came to rest close to Power's machine, along the apron at the exit of Turn Two.
+In 2021, Power claimed that he immediately knew that Wheldon had died as the visor on his helmet was missing.